dstackai/dstack/docs/docs/reference/dstack.yml/dev-environment.md

 ### Python version

-If you don't specify `image`, `dstack` uses the default Docker image pre-configured with `python`, `pip`, `conda` (Miniforge), and essential CUDA drivers.
+If you don't specify `image`, `dstack` uses its base Docker image pre-configured with `python`, `pip`, `conda` (Miniforge), and essential CUDA drivers.
 The `python` property determines which default Docker image is used.